 MAKING A DIFFERENCE

-The Center for Lupus Care operates with a mission to educate everyone, especially the underserved, about Lupus.
+Welcome to The Center for Lupus Care - we're so glad you decided to visit our website.
+CLC operates with a mission to educate everyone, especially the underserved in Los Angeles County, about Lupus.

 A typical sign of lupus is a red, butterfly-shaped rash over your cheeks and nose, often following exposure to sunlight.
 No two cases of lupus are exactly alike.
 Signs and symptoms may come on suddenly or develop slowly, may be mild or severe, and may be temporary or permanent.